 3) Dialectical behavior therapy (DBT) is a specialized form of CBT that integrates mindfulness and acceptance strategies.
 It is primarily skills-based and can be helpful in those with extensive mood dysregulation, interpersonal difficulties, and impulsive behaviors (including self-harm, substance use, bingeing and purging).

-1) There is little clear evidence for the use of medications to treat the primary diagnosis of an eating disorder.
+1) There is little clear evidence for the use of medications to treat the primary diagnosis of an eating disorder, especially for AN.
 Furthermore, there is even less clarity of evidence for use of medications with children and adolescents.

 3) A low-dose atypical antipsychotic (such as olanzapine 2.5-5 mg or risperidone 0.5-1 mg) can be helpful in patients with severe distress.
-In our practice, severe distress is more commonly seen in patients with AN compared with other eating disorders.
+In our practice severe distress is more commonly seen in patients with AN compared with other eating disorders.

 4) Benzodiazepines can also be used for agitation, but we suggest this should be at low doses and should be used minimally and with caution, as they have addiction potential; in younger patients, there is the possibility of a paradoxical reaction whereby the benzodiazepine worsens agitation.

 Head and neck